Cube-3-San-Jose-State/hoplite-sat/README.md

 ## About the libhal-device template

-The libhal- repository is a template for creating device libraries in the libhal ecosystem.
+The telemetry-recorder repository is a template for creating device libraries in the libhal ecosystem.
 It provides a structured layout and a set of files to help you get started with creating your own device library.